Do you sell gift cards?

 When and how can you become a member?

 Memberships begin January 1 and July 1 and we sell memberships in June and December every year.
 You can purchase a membership in person at the brewery tap room or through our website (only during open enrollment times).
 The best way to stay up to date is to sign up for our email list.
 Please check out our Membership page for all the details on CSB membership.

 When will you have outdoor seating?

 We’ve tried.
 The city code doesn’t allow sidewalk cafes for a business like ours.
 From what we’ve gathered, it’s only allowed for restaurants, where at least 50% of sales come from food.
-So, if/when we decide to open a kitchen/restaurant… maybe.

 In choosing new beers to make, is your creative process collaborative or does one of you just decide you want to make something and do it?